by Rob los Ricos and Paul Cudenec

 Western civilization is generally thought to be that of Europe and the British Empire.
 This is a fallacy which historians and other people of learning have perpetuated for many generations.

-Invaders from Southwest Asia (Asia Minor, the Middle East) methodically and thoroughly obliterated it, and replaced it with their own: a highly authoritarian, highly patriarchal civilization of plunder and slaughter.
+Invaders from Southwest Asia (Asia Minor, the Middle East) methodically and thoroughly obliterated it, and replaced it with their own: a highly authoritarian, highly patriarchal civilization of plunder, rape, and slaughter.

 For centuries, the Roman Catholic Church persecuted people of knowledge.
 Books not written by the hands of trusted clerics were banned.
 Book burnings were common spectacles, and anyone with knowledge of healing, or who was literate, or who did not willfully silence themselves or put themselves into the service of Patriarchal authorities was burned alive or tortured to death, and their bodies put on display to terrify the general public into obedience.